alainwolf/roll.urown.net/server/php-fpm.rst

 php-fpm.conf
 ^^^^^^^^^^^^

-The global PHP-FPM configuraton is stored in :file:`/etc/php5/fpm/php-fpm.conf`.
+The global PHP-FPM configuration is stored in :file:`/etc/php5/fpm/php-fpm.conf`.
 Nothing needs to be changed there.